stevenschmatz/deep-rl-book/README.md

 _This book is a very early work in progress.
 If you have any suggestions, ideas, or concerns, please [let me know](https://twitter.com/stevenschmatz)!_

+I am keeping this free and publicly available to help accelerate the pace of RL research and implementation. **If this book helped you, please consider donating to my [Patreon page](https://www.patreon.com/stevenschmatz)!**

 #### Prerequisites

 This book assumes knowledge of deep learning and basic reinforcement learning.
 There are many ways to learn these two topics, but I suggest you to read the following resources first: